jameshughes89/cs102/src/site/topics/objects-review/objects-review.rst

 But Why?
 --------

-* Classes and objects make abstraction pretty easy
+* Classes and objects make abstraction easier

-    * How many of you know exactly how an internal combustion engine works?
+    * How many of you know exactly how your HVAC system works?
-    * How many of you drove here today in a car with an internal combustion engine?
+    * How many of you have ever turned up the heat in your house?

-* It also lets us encapsulate ideas together
+* It also makes encapsulating ideas together easier

-    * Although, there are arguments as to why this isn't great
+    * Although, there are several arguments as to why this isn't always great

 High-Level Idea
 ---------------

-* Your typical class will consist of
+* A typical class will consist of

     * Fields
     * Methods
     * Constructors (which are also methods)

-* In Java, we write our class code in a file with the same name as the class with the file extension being .java
+* In Java, class code is written in a file with the same name of the class

+    * The code is written in a file with a ".java" file extension
     * The ``Human`` class would be in a file called Human.java